 Test Execution

-Once the developers do the unit testing, then the test team will get a test build.
-Then the test team will start executing the test cases.
-Based on the test cases, if the actual result is not matched with the expected result, the QA person will raise a bug or defect on a task management tool, and retest will be performed once the defect is fixed.
+Once the developers do the unit testing, the test team will get a test build.
+Then, the test team will start executing the test cases.
+Based on the test cases, if the actual result does not match the expected result, the QA person will raise a bug or defect on a task management tool and a retest will be performed once the defect is fixed.

 Entry Criteria: Test Plan document, Test cases, Test data, Test Environment.